 - Better asset security

-Companies see increased revenue and an improved supply chain with asset interconnectivity.
-Organizations can anticipate the market, monitor assets, and mitigate unplanned shutdowns with predictive maintenance.
+Companies increase revenue and improve their supply chain with asset interconnectivity because they can anticipate the market, monitor assets, and mitigate unplanned shutdowns with predictive maintenance.

 6. Picking Automation Using Cobots